 The next morning the weather wasn’t so great anymore, it was gloomy and misty yet Ohrid still looked beautiful.
 We set to explore some more, see the most famous church – Sveti Jovan Kaneo, climb to the fortress and wander the cobbled streets with beautiful architecture.
 Again, there were no people around, the town felt abandoned.
 Besides us there was only one organized tour but they just went for a boat ride on the lake.
 It seemed like we had the town just for ourselves and that felt so good!
 And Ohrid really was the prettiest!

 I think one of the reasons why I enjoyed Ohrid so very much was that we were (probably) the only tourists there.
-The architecture, the monuments, the nature and the landscape are incredible there, there’s no doubt about that!
+The architecture, the monuments, the nature and the landscape – all the things to do in Ohrid are incredible there, there’s no doubt about that!
 But while it was a pure pleasure to be there in November I don’t think I’d like it half as much in the summertime… It seemed to be a typical resort, full of random hotels, souvenir shops, various water activities and night clubs.
 And somehow all of that doesn’t really feel right in that sacred place.